Creating To Do Lists In WordPress

 This section lets you configure user permissions and capabilities for Group or Master List types …

-If you have selected Individual List, the only setting that is applicable for this section is the View To-Do List option …
+If you are using the Individual List type, the only configurable option that applies in this section is the View To-Do List permission …

-If you are setting up user permissions and capabilities for Group and Master List types, select the highest level capabilities that you want users to have access to for each option …
+If you are configuring user permissions and capabilities for Group and Master List types, select the highest level capabilities that you would like users to be able to perform for each option …

 - Subscribers: Read